 What makes the flu so contagious?
 Find out how easily it spreads—and what you can do about it—in this infographic.

-Every year, millions of Americans come down with the flu.
-Find out how this contagious bug gets on the move and what you can do to stay out of its path.
+See two common ways this contagious—and sometimes serious—virus gets on the move.
+Plus, what you can do to stay out of its path.

 The flu virus can travel up to 6 feet when someone coughs, sneezes or talks.
 Droplets can land in the nose or mouth or be inhaled into the lungs.

 The flu virus can survive on surfaces for as long as 8 hours.
 You could get infected if you touch a contaminated object and then touch your mouth, nose or eyes.